4th Grade Curriculum

 Foreign Language

 Students learn Latin through hearing and reading stories, translating from Latin to English and from English to Latin, and by responding orally to questions in Latin.
-Students also learn Latin by chanting grammatical elements including the first and second noun declensions and the present tense of verbs as well as comparing and contrasting the structure of Latin to their knowledge of English grammar.
-Several prayers, including The Lord’s Prayer, are memorized in Latin over the course of the year, helping connect students’ growing understanding of the language to the ancient roots of the Christian faith.
+Students also learn Latin by chanting grammatical elements including the first and second noun declensions and the present tense of verbs; they also compare and contrast the structure of Latin to their knowledge of English grammar.
+Students memorize several prayers in Latin, including The Lord’s Prayer, over the course of the year, which helps connect their growing understanding of the language to the ancient roots of the Christian faith.

 Music